AjayOdedara/FavoriteApp/README.md

 # Favorite Event

 iPhone app in Swift that presents one view controller containing a table view that shows a list of events.
 The cells of the list should display information about an event as follows.
+Update Event state (Favorite & Unfavorite)

 <p align="center">
   <img width=35% src="https://github.com/AjayOdedara/FavoriteApp/blob/main/eventPage.png" />